 Let me tell you that I did my Sri Lanka trip with my frequent flier miles way back in 2005.
 Since then, every 12-18 months, I do a domestic trip with free flights courtesy my frequent flier miles.

 Where can you Earn Air Miles?

 - Membership of frequent flier programs of various airlines – This is plain and simple.
-Register with various airlines and airline alliance programs and every time you fly, you earn some loyalty points on your membership.
+Register with various airlines and airline alliance programs.
+Every time you fly, you earn some loyalty points on your membership.
 It takes typically 20 flights to reach a level where you can redeem your miles.
-Miles typically expire after a year, which means if you are not flying too often you may not be able to redeem miles.
+Miles typically expire after a year.
+Which means if you are not flying too often you may not be able to redeem miles.

-- Review programs that add miles to your account – When you write reviews on portals like TripAdvisor, you get 50-200 miles per review and that gets added to the participating airlines program, if you are a member there.
+- Review programs that add miles to your account – When you write reviews on portals like TripAdvisor, you get 50-200 miles per review.
+That gets added to the participating airlines program, if you are a member there.

 How to Choose the right Credit Card?

 Now the trick lies in your ability to consolidate all the points through all these channels.
 So that you can use them before you lose them to the expiry date.
 Given the options available with the limited number of airlines offering frequent flier miles, what you can essentially play around with is the right choice of Credit card program.
 The one that gives you maximum flexibility to use & earn, as well as use your miles.
 Credit cards offered by most banks are tied up with a single airline.
 Which may not be the airline of choice on account of service or costs.
 So always choose the one that gives you redemption options across airlines.

 Let me give you an example – CitiBank PremierMiles Credit Card that comes with options like:

 - Redeem miles on 100 airlines across the world – which means you can earn on credit card spend and redeem it on most airline programs you are part of.